mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 [^clever]: This sounds like maybe I'm doing something remotely clever by not confessing my potential(?) crimes, but I also did this simultaneously while emailing explicit details of my activities to the Australian Government.

 First I call the state government's Legal Aid number.
-They tell me they don't do that here, and I should call another Legal Aid place named something slightly different.
-The second place tells me they don't do that, and I should call the First Place and "hopefully you get someone more senior".
+They tell me they don't _do that_ here, and I should call another Legal Aid place named something slightly different.
+The second place tells me they don't _do that_ either, and I should call the First Place and "hopefully you get someone more senior".
 I call the First Place again, and they say "oh you've been given the run around!".
 You see where this is going.

 I eventually realise every legal person I talk to has no idea about "cybercrime" or even what would happen if a computer.
 I try to find "cybercrime" laywers, and call the one with the website with the least fear-bait marketing.
 A lady instantly and bluntly asks me "are you under investigation?".
 No, I wasn't.
 Well I mean, not to my knowledge?
 I just wanted to know whether something was a crime or not.
 She said "well we're criminal defence lawyers, so...".
 I apologised for bothering her, but then she was all like "well what exactly are you asking?" and I explained and she seemed to think it was fine in a non-legally-binding way.